 The Lack of Listening Skills

 Listening skills are as important for effective communication, if not more, than speaking skills.
 It’s nearly impossible to add something of value to a discussion or carry a conversation forward without listening actively.
-In fact, a lack of listening skills can even negatively impact your relationships as you might end up saying something you don’t mean.
-Hence, listening is essential in order to think before you speak.
+A lack of listening skills can even negatively impact your relationships as you might end up saying something you don’t mean.
+Hence, listening is essential to think before you speak.
 Head to our blog on listening for actionable tips and tricks like here.

 Being impulsive is another trait that can be the reason behind your inability to think before you speak.
 Impulsiveness (or impulsivity) is the tendency to act on a whim, displaying behavior characterized by little or no forethought, reflection, or consideration of the consequences.
 So, being impulsive can lead to you not thinking before speaking too.